harvard-acc/LLVM-Tracer/README.md

      export $LLVM_HOME=/path/to/your/llvm/installation
      ```

-  2. configure with CMake and build LLVM-Tracer source code
+  2. Configure with CMake and build LLVM-Tracer source code

      If you have LLVM installed :
      ```